Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: AGK violation and deformation functions in the regularized theory

-In Fig. \ref{R-deform-3}, I show results for AuAu at 200 GeV.
-As already observed at higher energies, the deformations are as well varying only slowly with centrality.
-Here, the values for $\left\langle N_{\mathrm{conn}}\right\rangle $ evolve between 1 (M8) and 5 (M1).
-Obviously the covered $x_{\mathrm{PE}}$ range is smaller because the collision energy is smaller.
-In Fig. \ref{R-deform-4}, I finally show results for pp at 13 TeV, where the different event classes M1 to M8 refer to ranges in the number of Pomerons: 51-60, 31-40, 21-25, 16-20, 10-15, 5-9, 2-4, 1.
-Contrary to the heavy ion results, the values for $\left\langle N_{\mathrm{conn}}\right\rangle $ vary strongly, they go from unity up to 28.5 for M7 (I have no results for M8, being very rare).
+In Fig. \ref{R-deform-4}, I finally show results for $pp$ at 13 TeV, where the different event classes M1 to M8 refer to ranges in the number of Pomerons: 51-60, 31-40, 21-25, 16-20, 10-15, 5-9, 2-4, 1.
+Contrary to the heavy-ion results, the values for $\left\langle N_{\mathrm{conn}}\right\rangle $ vary strongly, they go from unity up to 28.5.
 And correspondingly the deformations are huge.
 This will have important consequences, concerning measurable observables.